 Young Black Lawyers’ Organizing Coalition to Monitor Against Voter Suppression in Final Days of Senate Runoff Elections

-Effort is Part of the Continuous Voter Protection Advocacy Leading up to the Senate Runoff ElectionsATLANTA, GEORGIA, USA, December 31, 2020 /EINPresswire.com/ --
+Effort is Part of the Continuous Voter Protection Advocacy Leading up to the Senate Runoff ElectionsATLANTA, GEORGIA, UNITED STATES, December 31, 2020 /EINPresswire.com/ --

 MEDIA ADVISORY/REQUEST FOR COVERAGE